periph/website/src/content/index.md

 # Authors

-`periph` was initiated by [Marc-Antoine Ruel](https://github.com/maruel).
+`periph` was initiated with ❤️️ and passion by [Marc-Antoine Ruel](https://github.com/maruel).
 The full list of contributors is in [AUTHORS](https://github.com/google/periph/blob/master/AUTHORS) and [CONTRIBUTORS](https://github.com/google/periph/blob/master/CONTRIBUTORS).